MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-secret-text.md

 ---
-title: "Using the SecretText datatype"
+title: "Using the SecretText data type"
-description: The 'SecretText' datatype is designed to protect sensitive values from being exposed when debugging.
+description: The 'SecretText' data type is designed to protect sensitive values from being exposed when debugging.
 author: SusanneWindfeldPedersen
 ms.author:
 ms.custom: bap-template